Apply general settings#

 The examples on this page show how you use Solver TUI commands to run solver meshing commands and set up units.

 This example shows a comparison between the TUI command and the Python code for performing mesh consistency checks and displaying a report in the console.
-This report lists domain extents, volume statistics, face area statistics, any warnings, and information about failures.
+The report lists domain extents, volume statistics, face area statistics, any warnings, and information about failures.
 The level of information shown depends on the setting specified for the verbosity (level 0 to 3).

 /mesh/check /mesh/check-verbosity 1